Athletics at the 2004 Summer Olympics – Men's marathon: Incident

-The event was marked by an incident in which Neil Horan, an Irish priest, grappled Vanderlei de Lima of Brazil while de Lima was leading the event with around 7 kilometers remaining.
+The event was marked by an incident in which Neil Horan, an Irish priest, grappled Vanderlei de Lima of Brazil while de Lima was leading the event with around 7 kilometers remaining and dragged him to the crowd.
 Greek spectator Polyvios Kossivas helped de Lima free from Horan's grasp and back into his running.
-De Lima lost about 15 to 20 seconds of time because of the interruption, and finished third in the event with a time of 2:12:11, winning the bronze medal.
-De Lima received the rarely awarded Pierre de Coubertin medal for sportsmanship in addition to his bronze.
+De Lima lost about 10 seconds of time because of the interruption, and finished third in the event with a time of 2:12:11, winning the bronze medal.
+De Lima received the rarely awarded Pierre de Coubertin Medal for sportsmanship in addition to his bronze.

 Despite the fact that the incident had seriously hindered his chances of winning the gold or silver medal, he did not complain and graciously acknowledged the crowd's cheers in the home straight.
 The protester had a sign on his back that read "The Grand Prix Priest.
 Israel Fulfilment of Prophecy Says The Bible.
 The Second Coming is Near."

 The phrase "Grand Prix Priest" refers to Horan's previous protest, in which he ran onto the track at the Silverstone Circuit during the 2003 British Grand Prix, intentionally running directly into the path of oncoming cars.